-The synthetic equity and equity protection strategy was rolled on 23 May 2021, crystallising a gain of c. £129m.
+The synthetic equity and equity protection strategy was rolled on 23 May 2021, crystallising a gain of c. £129m, and the total gain since inception of the equity protection strategy to 30 September 2021 is c. £130m.
+The currency hedging positions have made a gain of £5.8m in total since inception to 30 September 2021 due to strengthening of sterling over that period.

 The strong performance of the flightpath has meant excess collateral can potentially be released and consideration is being given to how that will be utilised as part of future Private Market investments.
 It will be held with Insight until a decision is made on how it is deployed.
+Overall the framework is currently operating as expected in the current market conditions and this is regularly reviewed, most recently through an annual strategic healthcheck that was discussed at the 4 September FRMG meeting.
+Overall, the FRMG were comfortable that no strategic changes were required at this stage.